pytheons/ioc/README.md

 ## Usage

-Create a file `services.yml` file, the file will contains different service definiton such as
+Create `services.yml` file, the file will contains different service definiton such as

 .. code-block:: yaml